Statistical learning on measures: an application to persistence diagrams: A leading case study: classifying persistence diagrams

 We defer the proof to Section \ref{proof:BD}.
 We refer to \cite{chazal2014persistence} for the construction of the \v{C}ech filtration of possibly infinite metric spaces (and not simplicial complexes as previously), which ensures that $\mathrm{dgm}(\C(\mathbb{M}_1))$ and $\mathrm{dgm}(\C(\mathbb{M}_2))$ are well defined.

 In practice, a lot of information is contained in the points lying close to the diagonal and classifying persistence diagrams enables to deal with a far broader class of problems than simply classifying between manifolds with different homology groups, as we will see in the following sections.
 Studying geometric quantities of the \v{C}ech complex of a random point cloud $\X_n = (X_i)_{i=1}^n$ on $\mathbb{R}^d$ is a deeply studied problem and we refer to \cite{bobrowski2011distance} for some preliminary results regarding the critical points of the distance function to a point cloud.
-Some results have been adapted in \cite{bobrowski2015topology} to point clouds sampled on manifolds.
-Finally, we refer to \cite{bobrowski2018topology} for a detailed survey on random geometric complexes.
+Some results have been adapted in \cite{bobrowski2015topology} to point clouds sampled on manifolds and convergence results in the Wasserstein sense have been established in \cite{arnal2024wasserstein}.
 Assume that we consider the \v{C}ech complex at a scale $r_n$ that decreases with $n$ and such that $r_n \to 0$.
 The speed at which $r_n$ tends to 0 as $n \to \infty$ is paramount and dictates the type of results we can expect.
 In what follows, we focus on the \textit{sparse regime}, i.e. $nr_n^d \to 0$ as $n \to \infty$.
 In this regime, asymptotic properties of the persistence diagram of the \v{C}ech filtration have been studied in \cite{owada2021convergence}.
 When considering persistent quantities, we consider the \v{C}ech complex at all possible ranges and we renormalize the sample points themselves by the sequence $r_n$.
 We generalize the results of the above-mentioned citation in the following theorem where our contribution is two-fold: the data are now allowed to be sampled from a manifold, and we provide a rate of convergence of the persistence diagram towards its limiting measure.
 Before stating the theorem, we define the function $h_r$ by

 and for $0 \leq s \leq t \leq u \leq v \leq \infty$,

 \begin{theorem} Let $M$ be a closed orientable $\mathcal{C}^2$ Riemannian manifold of dimension $d$ with reach $\tau_M \geq \tau_{\min}$.
 Let $\X_n = (X_i)_{i=1}^n$ be an i.i.d. sample drawn from a $L$-Lipschitz density $f$ on the manifold where $\mathcal{H}$ is the Hausdorff measure on the manifold.